harlows/TERTL509/modules/introduction/what-is-digital-literacy.md

 (JISC, 2015)

 Beyond functional and critical skills, the definitions and digital capabilities identified here propose a particular mindset, a way of being.
 In particular, the last three capabilities outlined—the abilities to engage in participatory culture, to be a lifelong learner, and to manage a professional digital identity—render digital literacy remarkably different from the initial views of digital literacy simply as mastery of technical skills.

+### Activity
+#### Can you spare some time?

+> The timeline above is far from complete.
+Help us complete the collaborative timeline by contributing a digital literacy milestone.

 ### A condition, not a threshold